laminlabs/lamin-blog/docs/annbatch.md

 While `anndata`[^virshup24] itself came with an early version of a disk-backed data loader already in 2019 (`AnnCollection`), the advent of larger-scale models has given rise to better implementations with improved performance.
 Particularly early were SCimilarity[^scimilarity25] and the Cellarium data loader[^cellarium22] around 2023.

 In 2024, we developed `MappedCollection`[^mappedcollection24] to address the need for true weighted random sampling.
 However, that came at a big performance penalty compared to approaches that pre-shuffled datasets and would load contiguous chunks like NVIDIA Merlin[^merlin20] or the tiledbsoma loader of CELLxGENE[^cellxgene-census-pytorch].
+Very recently, `scDataset`[^dascenzo25] and SLAF[^slaf] have been introduced as much more performant approaches.

 With `annbatch`,[^gold26] we now present an `anndata`-based loader that optimizes loading contiguous chunks, assumes pre-shuffling, and uses the popular `.zarr` array format.[^zarr-v2] It reaches 60k samples/second on the Tahoe-100M dataset,[^zhang25] which stores transcriptional profiles of 100M cells (Figure 1).
 For reproducibility, benchmarks were tracked with data lineage, which allows following the processing steps from original files to benchmarking results (Figure 2).